Alejandro-Roldan/scandirRecursive/README.md

 A os.scandir implementation that supports recursiveness aswell as a maximum threshold depth in the recursiveness.
 More or less same speed as os.list and os.walk (a bit slower) but has the advantage that my sacandir_recursive returns a list of os.DirEntry objects which is a big plus since it has a lot more information at hands reach and faster too since you don't need to call os.stat again.
 Also can optianally filter the outputted entries by several fields.

-- scandir_recursive(): A scandir implementation that allows recursiveness by level and returns a list of os.DirEntry objects.
+- scandir_recursive(path, mask=re.compile(''), ext_tuple=\[\], folders=True, files=True, hidden=False, min_len=0, max_len=9999, depth=0): A scandir implementation that allows recursiveness by level and returns a list of os.DirEntry objects.
 It doesn't follow symbolic links.
 Depth starts at the maximum value and goes down by one in each function call until it reaches 0 where it doesn't call the function anymore.
 Returns a list of os.DirEntry objects.
 If the depth is -1 execute maximum recursiveness.
 It takes a path, a depth level int (where -1 means max) and the optional filters:
-	- mask: Filters the filenames with regular expressions
+	- mask: Filters the filenames with regular expressions.
+A str containing the regular expression to match.
 	- exts: Filter by extension.
 Takes a list of extensions you want in the form \['mp3','jpg'\]
 	- folders: Don't show folders
 	- files: Don't show files